r-tmap/tmap/README.md

 Installation
 ------------

-`tmap` is available on [CRAN](http://cran.r-project.org/package=tmap) (version 2.1-1).
+`tmap` is available on [CRAN](http://cran.r-project.org/package=tmap) (version 2.3).
 Installation is straightforward:

 ```r
 install.packages("tmap")
 ```

-However, for some operating systems require additional libraries.
+However, some operating systems require additional libraries.
 The installation procedure is as follows:

 **Windows**
 No additional installation required.